raykyeung/Microchip2DPostParticleTracking/README.md

 1. Open MATLAB (current version tested for MATLAB R2024b).
 2. Navigate to the 'HOME' tab, and then click 'New' > 'Project', 'From Git'.
     1. Ensure 'Source control tool' uses Git
-    2. For the 'Repository path', enter: "https://github.com/raykyeung/MicrochipCriticalLiftOff"
+    2. For the 'Repository path', enter: "https://github.com/raykyeung/Microchip2DPostParticleTracking"
     3. For the 'Sandbox", select a suitable location for the local repository (ex.
-"C:\Users\USERNAME\LocalGitRepo\MicrochipCriticalLiftOff")
+"C:\Users\USERNAME\LocalGitRepo\https://github.com/raykyeung/Microchip2DPostParticleTracking")
     4. Click 'Retrieve' and allow MATLAB to pull all files.
 Project dependencies and tracking are handled by the .prj file and 'resources' folder.

 ## Structure of the MATLAB Project